iskaldvind/project-lvl4-s112/README.md

 ### To Do:
 - Split current "Task view & edit" to "Task view" and improved "Task edit"
 - Make forms with labels instead of placeholders
+- Check for unnecesarry data passed in routes
+- Bring more coffee to work